bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/components/FormCheckbox.md

 You can mix using strings and [objects](#options-as-an-array-of-objects) in the array.

-Internally, BootstrapVue will convert the above array to the following array (the [array of objects](#options-as-an-array-of-objects)) format:
+Internally, BootstrapVueNext will convert the above array to the following array (the [array of objects](#options-as-an-array-of-objects)) format:

 ```javascript